 And when I remember that young mom who was hurting in the hallway, I also realize something else about myself.
 There was a part of me that assumed that because every Christmas up until that time was fondly remembered, that all of my Christmases should be the same.
 There was a part of me that felt slighted because I was experiencing less than I thought I should.
 Honestly, the realization that I wasn’t immune to a difficult holiday season stung.

 But the truth is we all hold some picture in our mind that captures the perfect Christmas experience.
-And it’s also true that our reality is likely to fall short of perfection.
+And it’s also true that our reality is likely to fall short of perfection, especially holidays after divorce.

 My first “less than best” Christmas moment was in the aftermath of divorce.
 But there are so many other things that can create circumstances that make the holiday season difficult.
 Sometimes the struggle comes from a strained financial situation or tense family relationships.
 It could be a move to a part of the country that leaves you feeling isolated.
 Even the weather has the ability to unravel our image of a beautiful white Christmas.